skchaudhary/spring/01-spring-boot-crud-with-h2db/HELP.md

 All codes are very simple and property file having comments for property attributes.

+Note:
+data.sql and schema.sql file automatically detected by the spring and run these script on startup of the application.

 ### Reference Documentation
 For further reference, please consider the following sections: